aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/build-node-hierarchies/_index.md

 import com.aspose.threed.*;
 ```

-## Step 1: Initialize the Scene Object
+## Step 1: initialize the scene object

 The `Scene` class is the top‑level container that holds the entire 3D hierarchy.
 Creating a `Scene` instance allocates the root node and prepares the internal data structures for meshes, lights, and cameras.